fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_csf.html.markdown

 * `downstream_access` - Enable/disable downstream device access to this device's configuration and data.
 * `legacy_authentication` - Enable/disable legacy authentication.
 * `downstream_accprofile` - Default access profile for requests from downstream devices.
+* `fabric_object_change_auto_cascade` - Enable/disable the cascade mode for fabric objects datasource check.
 * `fixed_key` - Auto-generated fixed key used when this device is the root.
 (Will automatically be generated if not set.)
 * `trusted_list` - Pre-authorized and blocked security fabric nodes.
 The structure of `trusted_list` block is documented below.
+* `upload_shared_objects` - Configure uploading shared objects entries to the tree.
+* `autoclear_removed_shared_objects` - Control system behavior for deleted shared objects.
+* `shared_objects` - Fabric-wide objects shared by non-root nodes.
+The structure of `shared_objects` block is documented below.
 * `fabric_connector` - Fabric connector configuration.
 The structure of `fabric_connector` block is documented below.
 * `forticloud_account_enforcement` - Fabric FortiCloud account unification.
 * `file_mgmt` - Enable/disable Security Fabric daemon file management.
 * `file_quota` - Maximum amount of memory that can be used by the daemon files (in bytes).
 * `file_quota_warning` - Warn when the set percentage of quota has been used.
+* `fabric_datasource_exemption` - Disable the fabric datasource check on the tables when synchronizing them.
+The structure of `fabric_datasource_exemption` block is documented below.
 * `fabric_device` - Fabric device configuration.
 The structure of `fabric_device` block is documented below.

 The `trusted_list` block contains: